Our 3 Best Barbed Wire for Cattle Picks

-For cattle applications barbed wire is recommended to be spaced between 16-20 feet, although this can vary with the amount of pressure cattle put on the fence and land conditions. with barb spacing of 3-5 inches.
-The height be at least 48” tall to properly contain cattle.
+For cattle applications, barbed wire is recommended to be spaced between 16-20 feet, although this can vary with the amount of pressure cattle put on the fence and land conditions. with barb spacing of 3-5 inches.
+The height should be at least 48” tall to properly contain cattle.

-Fence coating is important because if offers protection against environmental factors that weaken the fence materials like humidity, rain, pollution, salt, sand and dust, and abrasive chemicals.
+Fence coating is important because it offers protection against environmental factors that weaken the fence materials like humidity, rain, pollution, salt, sand and dust, and abrasive chemicals.

 Bekaert, for example, use their proprietary Bezinal and UV coating that combines the strength of a zinc-aluminum blend coating with a UV-resistant coat of top paint.
 It’s been proven to outperform galvanized coatings by a factor of at least 4 to 1.